DoaJCBlogger/youtubedl_java_wrapper/README.md

 Once it's done, you have a choice.
 You can open a window and copy-paste commands into it one at a time, or you can copy-paste the commands into a batch file.

 I like to have multiple command windows, each running a subset of the commands, which creates a multi-threaded download process.
-To do that, copy-paste the commands into Notepad++ and split them into a few batch files in the folders you want the videos to end up in.
+To do that, copy-paste the commands into Notepad++ and split them into a few batch files in the folder you want the videos to end up in.

 Sometimes YouTube will throttle the download process to less than 100 KiB/sec.
 In that case, just restart the command or batch file.
 This program generates commands that instruct youtube-dl to resume the download process without overwriting anything.